tamato/achaea_mudlet/help-docs/academyOfAscendsion/rankone.md

 Concept of Self:

-| | While we all walk the path of Enlightenment, our first steps are
+|x| While we all walk the path of Enlightenment, our first steps are
 often unique and shaped by our history.
 Be prepared to discuss your life before your experiences with the pygmies and your citizenship to Ashtan.
 Your memories may be a bit hazy following your escape.
 This is perfectly reasonable, in which case, simply be willing to speak a little about yourself.

-| | Ensure you have a suitable description so citizens can get a good
+|x| Ensure you have a suitable description so citizens can get a good
 LOOK at you.
 Remember, you represent our city at all times.
 Additionally, make use of DIRECTORY and CHELP SHOPS in order to find appropriate clothing and out of those rags.
 HELP DESCRIPTION and HELP